12joaquin/course_sustainableSE/2025/p1_measuring_software/g14_measuring_energy_usage_of_app_vs_browser.md

 ---
-author: Jeroen Janssen, Roelof van der geest, Elena Ibañez, Joaquin Cava
+author: Jeroen Janssen, Roelof van der Geest, Elena Ibañez, Joaquin Cava
-title: "Energy Consumption Comparison: Web Browser vs Native Jellyfin App"
+title: ""
 image: ""
 date: 28/02/2025
 summary: |-
     We are doing a comparison between the energy consumed by Jellyfin web browser and the native app of Jellyfin.
 ---

 ## Introduction
-Energy efficiency is a growing concern all over the world, and as sofware and AI develops in giant steps, it is also a concern in the software development area.
-As applications become more resource-intensive, understanding the energy consumption of different software configurations is essentail.
+Energy efficiency is a growing concern all over the world, and as software and AI develops in giant steps, it is also a concern in the software development area.
+As applications become more resource-intensive, understanding the energy consumption of different software configurations is essential.
 In this experiment, we compare the energy consumption of streaming a small piece of a movie using the Jellyfin web browser interface versus the Jellyfin native application.
 By measuring the energy consumption of these two approaches, we aim to identify which method is more energy-efficient and under which circumstances.
 This study follows a systematic methodology to ensure unbiased and replicable energy measurements.
 The results of this experiment will help users and developers make informed decisions about optimizing software for energy efficiency.
 ## Methodology
 ### Experimental Setup